NewPages Guide to Literary Magazines

 Waxing & Waning fiction, nonfiction, poetry, drama, screenplays, cross-genre, comics, translations, art, photography, video

-Willawaw Journal is an online magazine for poetry and art, published three times a year.
+Willawaw Journal is an online magazine for poetry and art, published two times a year.
 Each issue features the poem prompt of a northwest poet laureate with a model response from the editor, and may also promote a theme.
 Our mission is to support and encourage creativity, community, and diversity.

 Willow Springs is a national literary journal featuring the best of new and established writers of contemporary poetry and prose, as well as interviews with authors of note, including Stuart Dybek, Marilynne Robinson, Joyce Carol Oates, Maggie Smith, Rebecca Brown, D. Nurkse, Jericho Brown, Ramona Ausubel, and Laura Kasischke.